ceharvs/transplant2mongo/README.md

 * UNOS STAR File data (this must be obtained directly through UNOS and the OPTN).

 ## Setup Instructions
 Basic instructions for importing the UNOS Star data files into MongoDB.
+These instructions have been verified and tested on macOS and CentOS 7.

 ### Install Required Software
 Install Python3 with the required libraries above.
 We suggest the Anaconda Python distribution: